2021 Nissan X-Trail pricing and features

 The range still includes two seven-seat versions that come with either ST or ST-L spec grades.

-This should be the final instalment of the third-generation T32 X-Trail, which first went on sale in Australia in April 2014 and received a significant upgrade in May 2017.
+This will be the final instalment of the third-generation T32 X-Trail, which first went on sale in Australia in April 2014 and received a significant upgrade in May 2017.

+It will be replaced by the fourth-generation Nissan X-Trail in 2022, which will usher in new looks inside and out, new tech, a bunch of added safety gear and a more powerful 2.5-litre four-cylinder engine set to produce 135kW/245Nm.

 TWIN TEST Nissan X-Trail v Honda CR-V